-The Minnesota Department of Health has determined that one or more sources of your drinking water is susceptible to contamination.
-If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-215-0800 and press 5 during business hours, or view it online at www..health.state.mn.us/divs/eh/water/swp/swa.
+The Minnesota Department of Health has determined that one or more sources of vour drinking water is susceptible to contamination.
+If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4370 during business hours, or view it online at www.health.state.mn.us/ divs/eh/water/swp/swa

 In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
-Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.